 '''

 application.yml

-fdp-index:
+instance:

-enabled: true
+index: true

 '''

 Then for the FDP client, you need to use fairdata/fairdatapoint-index-client Docker image for browsing indexed FDPs and searching harvested metadata.
 In case you want to use your deployment both as FDP and FDP Index, you can deploy both FDP and FDP Index client applications.
 The configuration of both clients are identical.